masong2012/InputHelper/README.md

 InputHelper
 ===========

-HOT TO USE ?
+#HOT TO USE ?
 LIKE THIS:

+***
-    [inputHelper setupInputHelperForView:view withDismissType:InputHelperDismissTypeNone];
+*[inputHelper setupInputHelperForView:view withDismissType:InputHelperDismissTypeNone];
-    KeyBoard will hide when you click the doen button
+KeyBoard will hide when you click the doen button*

+#OR
-    [inputHelper setupInputHelperForView:view withDismissType:InputHelperDismissTypeCleanMaskView];
+*[inputHelper setupInputHelperForView:view withDismissType:InputHelperDismissTypeCleanMaskView];
-    KeyBoard will hide when you Touch outside of the KeyBoard
+KeyBoard will hide when you Touch outside of the KeyBoard*
+#OR

-    [inputHelper setupInputHelperForView:view withDismissType:InputHelperDismissTypeTapGusture];
+*[inputHelper setupInputHelperForView:view withDismissType:InputHelperDismissTypeTapGusture];*

+***
-    KeyBoard will hide when you Touch the view
+>KeyBoard will hide when you Touch the view
 AND YOU CAN USER THOSE METHODS FOR A CONTROLLER,JUST USE controller.view .
+***

-JUST NEED ONE LINE CODES,IT CAN AUTO ADJUST THE FRAME OF THE UITextField/UITextView/UISearchBar.
+###JUST NEED ONE LINE CODES,IT CAN AUTO ADJUST THE FRAME OF THE
+#UITextField/UITextView/UISearchBar